Patient0/ChessPuzzle/README.md

 ChessPuzzle
 ===========

-This is a haskell program that solves "8 Queens" type puzzles.
+This is a haskell program that solves "8 Queens" type puzzles: i.e. list all of the possible ways in which some set of chess pieces can be placed on a chess board.

 I wrote it over a weekend as part of a job interview.